apaschenko/lenka/README.md

 // Let's copy this report, and at the same time still count the animals.
 // And if we have more hares than wolves, then we will exchange all our
-// hares for beavers in the neighboring zoo.
+// hares for beavers and remove all foxes in the neighboring zoo.
 // In order not to do the job twice, we will remember the places where
 // each of the biological species is located during copying.
 // We can easily do this because the customizer receives a label